Saltar al pie de página

 $vbLabelText $csharpLabel

 The example above loads an existing Excel document using the WorkBook.LoadExcel method by providing the path and file name.
-Once the Excel document is loaded in the WorkBook object, a specific Excel worksheet can be specified using the WorkBook method GetWorkSheet and pass the sheet name as a parameter.
+Once the Excel document loads in the WorkBook object, you can specify a particular Excel worksheet using the WorkBook method GetWorkSheet and pass the sheet name as a parameter.
 This creates a WorkSheet object, which provides functionality for the entire worksheet.

-After getting the WorkSheet object, it is possible to select a row using the method GetRow by passing the row index as a parameter.
-This allows us to use the boolean value from the Hidden property and set it to true, which can hide and unhide rows in an Excel document.
-The above code is an example that hides the second row of the Excel document.
+After getting the WorkSheet object, you can select a row using the method GetRow by passing the row index as a parameter.
+This allows you to use the boolean value from the Hidden property and set it to true, which can hide and unhide rows in an Excel document.
+The code above demonstrates hiding the second row of the Excel document.

 using IronXL;